AICONSlab/MIRACL/docs/install-recommendations.md

 running MIRACL on local machines and servers.**

 - [Singularity install](install-singularity.md): Run MIRACL inside a Singularity container.
-We provide a compiled Singularity container that can be downloaded directly and does not require manual installing MIRACL.
+We provide a compiled Singularity container that can be downloaded directly and does not require manually installing MIRACL.
 Singularity runs natively on Linux and can be used on Mac OS X or Windows using virtual machines. **This is our recommended method for running MIRACL on SLURM clusters.**